-"bite-sized piece" (of tobacco, etc.), 1727, dialectal variant of Middle English cudde, from Old English cudu, cwidu (see cud).
+"bite-sized piece" (of tobacco, etc.), "a portion suitable to be chewed or held in the mouth," 1727, dialectal variant of Middle English cudde, from Old English cudu, cwidu (see cud).

-"one pound sterling," 1680s, British slang, possibly from quid "that which is, essence," (c.
+"a sovereign, one pound sterling," 1680s, British slang, possibly from quid "that which is, essence," (c.
 1600, see quiddity), as used in quid pro quo (q.v.), or directly from Latin quid "what, something, anything."
-Compare French quibus, noted in Barrêre's dictionary of French argot (1889) for "money, cash," said to be short for quibus fiunt omnia.
+Compare French quibus, noted in Barrêre's dictionary of French argot (1889) as a word for "money, cash," said to be short for quibus fiunt omnia (see quibble (n.)).